NCFDD Post-Tenure Pathfinders Program

 Standard tuition is $3,450 per participant.

-Faculty members may apply for funding assistance for the fall, spring, or summer session.
+Faculty members may apply for funding assistance.
 See application information below.

 Applicants must note the timelines of both the Office of the Provost, as well as NCFDD registration, in order to participate in the Faculty Success Program.
-(Please note that matching grants cannot be applied retroactivity to sessions prior to Fall 2021.)
+(Please note that matching grants cannot be applied retroactively.)

 May 10 – Deadline to apply for matching funds from the Office of the Provost.

 Faculty Members who wish to participate in NCFDD’s Post-Tenure Pathfinders Program must register individually, according to the appropriate NCFDD timeline: